paulo-pagliosa/Ds/README.md

 ![cgdemo]

-The ray-tracing relies on bounding volume hierarchies (BVHs) for accelerating ray/object intersections.
+The ray tracing relies on bounding volume hierarchies (BVHs) for accelerating ray/object intersections.
 Also, the code includes a scene reader with a LL(1) parser.
 The grammar for the specification of a scene and its scene objects is [here](/apps/cgdemo/reader/grammar.txt).
 The scene file shown in this example